 When I finally went in for a taste, I portioned out a quarter of the Kunefe figuring that would be adequate.
 Nope.

 The phyllo is so finely shredded it adds texture and holds up well against the sweet syrup that was added before serving.
 So you are hit with crispy and gooey, melty cheese.
-You are also hit with savory and sweet between the syrup and cheese.
+You are also hit with savory and sweetness between the syrup and cheese.

 Despite thinking it would be too much, it was enough syrup.